kwright-ciat/python-mvc/README.md

 * Use Test Driven Development to facilitate the design
 * Use Python 3.7 in a virtual environment
 * Use SQLite3 for a serverless database
+* Use Dockerfile to implement a container

+# Application Testing
 ## To start the application execute:

 #### ./mvc_app.sh